 However, even when working alongside expert registration professionals, it’s important to keep in mind that some follow up action will be required on the business owner’s end before their applications can be sent off.

 What to Expect from your Professional VOSB or SDVOSB Certification

-After agreeing to work together, registrations services will begin by guiding veterans on the range of documentation they’re going to need to provide to fully demonstrate their veteran and small business statuses—among other things.
+After agreeing to work together, registration services will begin by guiding veterans on the range of documentation they’re going to need to provide to fully demonstrate their veteran and small business statuses—among other things.